 A Deferred Share Unit ("DSU") Plan was established for directors in lieu of cash compensation.
 The DSUs are paid in cash following separation of a director from the Company based on the closing price of DPM's common shares on the applicable redemption date as elected by the director.
 The cost of the DSUs is measured initially at fair value based on the closing price of DPM's common shares preceding the day the DSUs are granted.
 The cost of the DSUs is recognized as a liability under share-based compensation liabilities in the consolidated statements of financial position and as a general and administrative expense in the consolidated statements of earnings (loss).
-The liability is remeasured to fair value based on the Market Price of DPM's common shares at each reporting date up to and including the settlement date, with changes in fair value recognized in general and administrative expenses in the consolidated statements of statement and administrative expenses in the consolidated statement is general and administrative expenses in the consolidated statement by the date up to and including the settlement date, with changes in fair value recognized in general and administrative expenses in the consolidated statements of earnings (loss).
+The liability is remeasured to fair value based on the Market Price of DPM's common shares at each reporting date up to and including the settlement date, with changes in fair value recognized in general and administrative expenses in the consolidated statements of earnings (loss).